-Small and medium scale enterprises or businesses are one of the primary sources of employment and livelihood for people in developing countries.
-Microfinance helps individuals to start their businesses as well as to scale the business by becoming a way of generating steady capital.
+Small and medium-scale enterprises or businesses are one of the primary sources of employment and livelihood for people in developing countries.
+Microfinance helps individuals to start their businesses as well as scale the business by becoming a way of generating steady capital.

-As the small business owners or underserved community people are not eligible for normal financial services, microfinance is the only way to hurl many small businesses to the next league of augmented productivity and increased turnover.
-Let us look at some of the ways in which microfinance helps small-scale businesses in developing countries.
+As small business owners or underserved community people are not eligible for normal financial services, microfinance is the only way to hurl many small businesses to the next league of augmented productivity and increased turnover.
+Let us look at some of how microfinance helps small-scale businesses in developing countries.

 Provides easier access to credit facilities

 Microfinance institutions act as primary credit and lending facilities for low-income individuals and small to medium-scale businesses.
 They provide easier access to loans as it is impossible for small business owners to get loans from organized financial institutions.